romant/blog/content/posts/twil/1/index.md

 ## Visualising Apple Health Data

-After quite a quite poor run with [James](https://twitter.com/james65535), I decided to see how I went on the trusty phone, since Apple ⌚ tracks all movements.
+After quite a quite poor run with [James](https://twitter.com/james65535), I decided to see how I went on the trusty phone, since Apple ⌚ tracks all movement.
 Quickly realising this is an opportunity for a post-dinner mini project.

 The team at [Test-Driven Data Analysis](http://www.tdda.info/in-defence-of-xml-exporting-and-analysing-apple-health-data) does an excellent job of showing how you can get the data off the watch, but most importantly convert it from XML to something more usable.

-Once you have the CSV, is when the fun begins.
+Once you have the CSV, the fun begins.

 Listing your `apple_health_export` at this point should present you with :